MrDamiAde/Entra-ID/README.md

 ### Project Overview
 ---
-This Project aims to demonstrate how to effectively add a user base of 1000 employees from a CSV file onto Microsoft Entra ID using the bulk operation tool.
-A Powershell script will then be used to veridy that the users have been added.
+This Project aims to demonstrate how to effectively create users from a user base of 1000 employees from a CSV file using Microsoft Entra ID using the Bulk Operation tool.
+A Powershell script will then verify that the users have been added.

 ### User Sources

 The users used in this project were sourced from https://1000randomnames.com.
-The users were then adaptes to a CSV template sourced from Entra ID Bulk ooerqriins - create users tool.
+The users were then adapted to a CSV template sourced from Entra ID Bulk operations - create users tool.

 ### Tools